-If you are looking for a great day trip, a ride on the Verde Canyon Railroad is fun for everyone.
-Call first to make your reservation.
-It's about a two hour drive from central Phoenix to Clarkdale, where the train station is located.
+If you are looking for a great day trip, a ride on the Verde Canyon Railroad is fun for everyone, but remember to call first to make your reservation.
+It's about a two-hour drive from central Phoenix to Clarkdale, where the train station is located.
 During peak months (and March is one of them) there are two trains per day, one in the morning and one in the early afternoon.
 The train ride itself takes about four hours, two hours each way.
-No, you don't have to get out and turn the train around.
-They take care of that for you!

 12 of 16

-If there has been any precipitation, there could easily be snow in March at one of our northern Arizona ski resorts.
-Snowboards, sleds, cross country, and downhill are all right here in Arizona just a few hours away.
-Check the individual ski resorts' websites or call the hot line for the current snow report.Continue to 13 of 16 below.
+If there has been any precipitation, there could easily be snow in March at one of the northern Arizona ski resorts, meaning snowboarding, sledding, and cross-country and downhill skiing are all just a few hours away from Phoenix.
+Check the individual ski resorts' websites or call the hotline for the current snow report before you go.Continue to 13 of 16 below.

 13 of 16